 Villafranca was classically trained in piano, percussion, and composition at the Instituto Superior de Arte in Havana, Cuba.
 Since his arrival to the U.S. in 1995, he’s been at the forefront of today’s pianists and composers, fusing classical and jazz with music from the African diaspora.
 Based in NYC, Villafranca is a jazz faculty member at The Juilliard School of Music, Manhattan School of Music, New York University, and Temple University in Philadelphia.

 The beautiful grand piano played in this concert once belonged to the internationally acclaimed pianist Van Cliburn.
 The piano was donated to Crystal Bridges by Tommy Smith, Cliburn’s long-time partner.

-The Van Cliburn Concert Series Endowment Fund supported by Kelly and Marti Sudduth, Reed and Mary Ann Greenwood, Ellis and Kay Melton, Chip and Susan Chambers, and William M. Fuller Foundation.
+The Van Cliburn Concert Series Endowment Fund supported by Kelly and Marti Sudduth, Reed and Mary Ann Greenwood, Ellis and Kay Melton, Chip and Susan Chambers, Alice L. Walton.
 Special thanks to Tommy Smith and Steinway & Sons.